Vivojay/mariana-music-player/docs/DESKTOP_MOUSE_SEEK_AUDIT.md

 ## Failure and transition behavior

-- A media or queue transition clears hover and pending state before rendering the new projection.
+- A media or queue transition clears pending seek state before rendering the new projection; a future hover slice must clear its preview too.
 - Backend disconnect/restart disables the surface and clears pending requests.
 - A rejected seek leaves the progress bar at the last authoritative position and shows one concise sanitized error.